ChuzaWick420/notes_publisher/docs/University Notes/semester 1/MTH101 - Calculus and Analytical Geometry/1. Coordinates, Graphs, Lines/Lecture.md

 ---
 tags:
   - university-notes
+  - inequalities
+  - intervals
+  - calculus
+  - coordinate-line
 university-name: Virtual University of Pakistan
 ---

+# Coordinates, Graphs and Lines
-# What is Calculus?
+## What is Calculus?
 Study of rate of change of one quantity with respect to other quantity.

-# Pictorial Summary of Hierarchy of Real Numbers
+## Pictorial Summary of Hierarchy of Real Numbers

 ![[Pasted image 20240810184459.png]]
 Here, the following `sets`[^1] are represented: